d3b4g/leonids/_posts/2020-05-3-openadmin.md

 ![source-01](/img/Screenshot_2020-05-02_14-25-02.png){: .align-left}

-Time to do a curl request to that file and see if I can obtain the key file.

 Lets chek listening ports

 ![source-01](/img/Screenshot_2020-05-02_14-35-51.png){: .align-left}

-i used curl to download the content of main.php
+We can see a service running on port 52846, so i used curl to download the content of main.php

 ![source-01](/img/Screenshot_2020-05-02_14-47-04.png){: .align-left}
 And here we got an encrypted RSA private key, to make this usefull we need to crack the key.